therealOri/Genter/README.md

 <br />

 # ToDo/To-Add
 > [] - Update preview images/screenshots below to reflect the new menu changes.
-__ __
+(I may just record a video and go from there) __ __

 <br />